AlexP-Coding/QuizzesTutorFeatures/README.md

 # Quizzes Tutor Features

 This project consists of the addition of new features to the [Quizzes Tutor](QuizzesTutor.md) application.
+Instructions on how to run the application locally are present in the main QuizzesTutor repo.

 It was originally a fork from https://github.com/tecnico-softeng-2022/es22-28 as per a class project.
 I have created this repo so the work done may be kept for posterity in case the original repository is deleted.